Aman-Khokhar18/X_Ray_Classification/README.md

 ## Future Improvements

 - Experimenting with additional image preprocessing techniques.
+- Training a seperate image classifier to remove any distorted or noisy images that may affect model performance.
 - Testing alternative model architectures such as ResNet or EfficientNet.
 - Fine-tuning hyperparameters for further performance gains.